12 Fireplace Restoration Ideas That Will Revive Any Home

 restoring fireplace hearth

 Some homeowners with an exposed brick fireplace do not like the uniform appearance of the bricks.
-One way you can alter the uniform appearance is to apply paint, but you always end up with the same look.
+One way to alter the uniform appearance is to apply paint, but you always end up with the same look.

 You can do a German smear yourself if you have a brick fireplace.
-But if you are building your chimney from scratch, you will require an experienced mason to lay the bricks.
+But if you are building your chimney from scratch, you will require an experienced masonry company to lay the bricks.

-This treatment method is permanent, and you cannot remove it easily, so it’s crucial that you apply it correctly.
+This treatment method is permanent, and you cannot remove it easily, so you must apply it correctly.

 ——